MatrixEditor/caterpillar/docs/sphinx/source/reference/capi/struct.rst

 .. c:var:: PyTypeObject CpStruct_Type

-    The type object for the :c:type:`CpStruct` class.
+    The type object for the :code:`Struct` class.

 There are a few differences between the Python implementation and this one.
 Although, they try to be identical on the high-level programming interface, their low-level